quantum-ods/qmlcourse/qmlcourse/book/install/en/trobleshooting.md

 [_Jupyter book does not work with python 3.8+ on Windows_](https://github.com/jupyter/nbclient/issues/85).
 So, please use docker/WSL2 for the contributing instead.

-If packages conflicts, then update conda:
+If packages conflict, then update conda:

 ```shell
 conda deactivate